ABC Blog

 Do Foxes Eat Rats and Mice?

 Like raccoons, foxes are omnivores.
-While raccoons will only turn to rats and mice as a last resort, foxes have no problem with incorporating these rodents into their diet.
-In fact, they’ll even kill more than they can eat and save the leftovers for later.
+While raccoons will only turn to rats and mice as a last resort, foxes have no problem incorporating these rodents into their diet.
+They’ll even kill more than they can eat and save the leftovers for later.

 Not bad if you’re trying to get rid of a rat problem quickly, right?
 Or if you never want to see a mouse again?